the-kinky-dev/restrictive_fun_nsfw/README.md

 Just download them [here](https://letmegooglethat.com/?q=download+stl+files)!

-Ok, you meant specific files from this project? ;) Follow the how to use list above!
+Ok, you meant specific files from this project? ;) Follow the "how to use" list above!
 Then start OpenSCAD and open the desired file using the file menu.
 Then press the button with the hourglass symbol, that has a flyover saying "render".
 After it is finished, visually check the result.
 If satisfied press the button that says "stl".
 If you did edit personalDimensions.scad, the stl file should be a perfect fit for you.

 ## You have a problem?
 We are sorry!
 Please use the project's issues on github.
-If possible always add the files personalDimension.scad and moduleConfig.scad that you used!
+If possible always add the files personalDimensions.scad and moduleConfig.scad that you used!
 And mention that the files are not yours, but your tester's!
 You don't want the size of your own sex organ on the internet!
 If you don't have a tester, invent one!

 ## Contributing